eshusingh/Sales-Insights-Data-Analysis/README.md

 Dashboard uncovering sales order insights with latest data available.
 Sales team to take better decisions and prove 10% cost savings of total spend.
 Saving 20% of business time avoiding gathering data manually.

+# Procedure

+# Load data into Data Warehouse using ETL Techniques
+ETL stands for Extract, Transfer and Load.
+It is an effective data integration technique that extracts data from multiple sources, transforms it to fit the data warehouse schema and then loads it into the data warehouse.